3and4/Leither/doc/MiMei-en.md

 Version is created while MiMei being edited or backuped.
 Data of the version is based on synopsis of content.
 Content of the version is read-only.
 MiMei ID and version combined can identify certian MeMei data.

 ### VI.
 Data storage and referrential
+MiMei can support data storage of most internet applications with its supoort of file and database.
+#### 6.1 Granulation of Information
+MiMei granulates information.
+It is recommended to redefine the following types of information with MiMei data type, aka Mimeization:
++ Content needed to be indexed
++ Content for sharing
++ Content might migrate among nodes
+MiMeization can be conducted beforehand, or on demand.
+The latter is actually a split.
+A new MiMei detached from the orginal one.
+A referrential relationship keeps the tie.

+Leither provides database and file system.
+User can use the traditional development method if only its own data needs to be maintained.